polyverse-appsec/vs-boost/README.md

 ![Code Conversion and Modernization](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-28_at_4.27.00_PM.jpg?width=500)

 * **Security Vulnerability Analysis**: Detect security vulnerabilities in your code.
 Boost will analyze your code for the latest security vulnerabilities, critical defects, and potential bugs, including buffer overflows, SQL injection, and more.
-Then it will provide recommended fixes or advice on how to mitigate the risk.
+Then, it will provide recommended fixes or advice on how to mitigate the risk.

 ![Security and Defect analysis](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-28_at_4.24.26_PM.jpg?width=500)